The symplectic cohomology of magnetic cotangent bundles: Proof of the main theorem

 Write $u^s:=u|_{(-\infty,s)\times S^1}$.
 Then we have

 The first term in the rightmost expression may seem strange at first sight, but it accounts for the fact that the action difference is not invariant under shifts of the base loop.
-This is harmless as Floer's equation is invariant under such shifts.
+This will turn out to be harmless as Floer's equation is invariant under such shifts.
 We need to control the rightmost term.
 In general this cannot be achieved.
-We will show however that it can be achieved for functions which near infinity are of the form $a|p|+b=ae^r+b$ for $a$ which is not in the period of a closed (non-magnetic) geodesic, and which is $C^2$-small on a large enough neighborhood of the zero section.
-We will prove the next result in Section \ref{sec:estimate_proofs} below.
+However, we carefully construct a family of Floer data which is $\preceq$-cofinal in the set of Hamiltonians of the form $a|p|+b=ae^r+b$ for which we have such control is possible.
+The construction is as follows.

+A choice of Riemannian metric $g$ on $N$ fixes a radial coordinate on $T^*N$.
+Let $\ell_0$ be the period of the shortest non-magnetic geodesic on $(T^*N,g)$.
+For any $a\in\R_+$ in the complement of the period spectrum of the geodesic flow, let $h_a:\R_+\to\R_+$ be a smooth monotone increasing function such that \begin{itemize} \item $h$ is $C^2$-small on $[0,1]$, \item $h_a'=\frac1{2}\ell_0$ on the interval $[1,2]$, and \item $h'_a$ increases to $a$ on $[2,\infty)$. \end{itemize} See Figure \ref{fig:ha}.
+We then further introduce another parameter $\rho$ to the function $h_a$.
+Namely, for $\rho >0$ we define functions $h_{a,\rho}$ by requiring that